ls1intum/Artemis/docs/user/learning-analytics.rst

 Exercise Statistics
 ^^^^^^^^^^^^^^^^^^^
 Similar to course statistics instructors can have an overview of different learning metrics such as the average score or the participation rate for a specific exercise.
+To get to this view, instructors can either click on one of the average score bars of the :ref:`Course Statistics` or click on the ``Statistics`` button that is displayed on each exercise overview page.

 |instructors-exercise-statistics|